 5. Every cold starts with a sore throat.
 How to identify if a common cold virus or bacteria caused it?

 6. Do I need to call the doctor if child develops allergic symptoms during antibiotic course?
-Should I just stop giving the dose soon after you see the reaction?
+Should I just stop giving the dose soon after I see the reaction?

 Side effects are very common with antibiotics.
 Itchy rashes and hives may happen if your child is allergic to any medicine.
 Stomach pain, nausea and diarrhea may also result after antibiotics.
 Inform your child’s doctor timely, as doctor may want to change the medicine.
 It is very important to record these events in your child’s medical history for future considerations before prescribing the antibiotics.
-Stopping the antibiotic course abruptly without any alternative medication may revert back the symptoms and patient may feel all the more sick.
+Symptoms may revert back after stopping the antibiotic course abruptly without any alternative medication.
+Patient may feel all the more sick.

 7. When should my child feel better after taking the antibiotics?